nixworks/public/news/2011/03/16/index.md

 ##### Hillary Clinton
 ### [Hillary Clinton, the United States Secretary of State, states that she will not serve a second term in President Obama's Cabinet if he is reelected in 2012 and will retire from public life. ](/news/2011/03/16/hillary-clinton-the-united-states-secretary-of-state-states-that-she-will-not-serve-a-second-term-in-president-obama-s-cabinet-if-he-is-re.md)
-_Context: Barack Obama, Hillary Clinton, U.S. President, United States Secretary of State, United States presidential election, 2012_
+_Context: Barack Obama, Hillary Clinton, Secretary of State, U.S. President, United States presidential election, 2012_

 ##### Raymond Davis
 ### [Raymond Davis, an official with the United States embassy in Pakistan, is acquitted of charges of two counts of murder and released from jail after compensation is paid to the victims' families, the result of intense diplomatic talks between the United States and Pakistan.](/news/2011/03/16/raymond-davis-an-official-with-the-united-states-embassy-in-pakistan-is-acquitted-of-charges-of-two-counts-of-murder-and-released-from-jai.md)